TobiasGleiter/nextjs13-mqtt-microservices/README.md

 3. `cd microservices` and `docker-compose up --build -d` to start the microservices
 4. scale the posts service with `docker-compose --scale posts=2 -d`

+If you want to use Docker-Compose, pull the `docker-moquitto-mqtt-mongodb` branch.
+Then:

+1.

 ## Dependencies

 ### Frontend Dependencies